AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

 You can use the Metadata Schema Forms editor to modify existing schemas or add custom metadata schemas.

-1. To view the properties page for an asset, click or tap the **[!UICONTROL View Properties]** icon from Quick Actions on the asset tile in Card view.
+To view the properties page for an asset, follow these steps:

+1. Click or tap the **[!UICONTROL View Properties]** icon from Quick Actions on the asset tile in Card view.

    ![Quick actions on asset tile](assets/chlimage_1-170.png)